JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 ---

 Logically, Parquet files contain row groups, each containing column chunks, which in turn contain data pages.
-Physically, a Parquet file is a sequence of bytes with a Thrift-encoded footer containing metadata about the file structure.
-The footer includes information such as the schema, row groups, column chunks and other information required to read the file.
+Physically, a Parquet file is a sequence of bytes with a Thrift-encoded footer metadata containing metadata about the file structure.
+The footer metadata includes information such as the schema, row groups, column chunks and other information required to read the file.

 The Parquet format includes three main types<sup>[2](#footnote2)</sup>. of index structures, all of which are optional, and may or may not be present.